- Resident Leadership Opportunities

 Visit the Resident Calendar page to download any of the WAFP scholarship applications

 One Resident Trustee and one Alternate Resident Trustee represent resident interests on the WAFP Board of Directors.
 The Resident Trustee is a voting member of the board.
-An additional Resident Trustee represents resident interests to the WAFP Foundation, the philanthropic arm of the academy.
-Trustees attend the board meetings, and serve on committees to which they may be appointed.
-Your current trustees are identified here: WAFP Leadership Roster.
+An additional Resident Trustee represents resident interests to the WAFP Foundation, the philanthropic arm of the Academy.
+Trustees attend the board meetings and serve on committees to which they may be appointed.
+Your current trustees are identified on WAFP’s Leadership Roster.

 To get involved, a resident must be elected by the Resident Chapter and approved by the House of Delegates.
-WAFP Resident Board member is elected for a one-year term.
-Starting as the Alternate Trustee facilitates the process of becoming the Resident Trustee in the successive year (if a resident is so inclined).
-The WAFP Foundation Trustee is elected for a two-year term, and is elected during even-numbered years.
+The WAFP Resident Board member is elected for a one-year term.
+Starting as the Alternate Trustee facilitates the process of becoming the Resident Trustee in the successive year, if a resident is so inclined.
+The WAFP Foundation Trustee is elected for a two-year term during even-numbered years.
 Click here for more information about leadership positions and application process.

 WAFP Committees for Residents